 Butler's Jordan stands tall despite crucial misses

 By Tim Crothers, Sports Illustrated

-Tim Crothers is a Sports Illustrated senior writer.
+Tim Crothers is a senior writer at Sports Illustrated.
 The opinions expressed here are solely those of the writer.